kyma-incubator/compass/docs/architecture/labeling.md

 ```

 Challenging part is how user will provide **query** field.
-There is no standard for query language for JSON, see [discussion](https://stackoverflow.com/questions/777455/is-there-a-query-language-for-json).
+There is no standard query language for JSON, see [discussion](https://stackoverflow.com/questions/777455/is-there-a-query-language-for-json).
 We have many alternatives:
 - JSON Path (https://goessner.net/articles/JsonPath/)
 - jq